-ACTIVITY QTY RATE AMOUNT

-5) If client needs LR (Lien Releases) or waivers, client must tran application requirements/emails/processes during acceptance.
-6) WE RESERVE THE RIGHT TO IMPOSE A 1 1/2% (18% PEF CHARGE ON ALL PAST DUE INVOICES.
+ACTIVITY QTY RATE AMOUNT 5) If client needs LR (Lien Releases) or waivers, client must transmit payment application requirements/emails/processes during acceptance.
+6) WE RESERVE THE RIGHT TO IMPOSE A 1 1/2% (18% PER ANNUM) FINANCE CHARGE ON ALL PAST DUE INVOICES.
 7) Invoices are due on receipt.
 8) 1 Day job only.
-9) Copy of stamped certification with as-built drawings are require 10) Weather dependent work.
-Exclusions: 1) Excludes street use permit procurement, sidewalk use permits ANNUM) FINANCE

-specific permitting if required.
-2) Excludes any fees or time related to background checks, or p permissions.
+9) Copy of stamped certification with as-built drawings are required prior to scheduling.
+10) Weather dependent work.
+Exclusions: 1) Excludes street use permit procurement, sidewalk use permits, or other project specific permitting if required.
+2) Excludes any fees or time related to background checks, or procurement of access permissions.
 3) SM job box /tools to be secured onsite for work duration.
 4) Any other rope access gear rental is excluded.

 SUBTOTAL 2,757.48

 TAX 0.00

 TOTAL \$2,757.48